peteketcham/peteketcham.github.io/content/blog/project-euler.md

 Here's a quick visualization of the problem as a circle.
 We're going to try and count all the points on or in the circle.

-For a first pass, I try and put together a really simple solution to validate the test case(s).
+For a first pass, I try and put together a simple solution to validate the test case(s).
 They almost never actually work to solve the problem since they scale poorly.
 Here's some simple code that covers every coordinate in the hypercube bounded by radius `in_r`.

 ```
 def brute_calc(in_r):